+A simple law that works very well in life.
+But stands equally true when you go on a trekking trip.
 The most common observation we have made is that a lot many trekkers get tired because they are unable to carry their heavy backpack.
 With oxygen depletion and exhaustion seeping your energy, your backpack feels a lot heavier than what it weighs right now.

 But that's the catch.
 Your backpack is not supposed to weigh heavy at all, technically.
 What makes it heavy is the unnecessary stuff you end up packing.

 So here's a checklist of stuff you shouldn't be packing in your backpack.
 Make sure you don't forget anything!

 All of us love to flaunt the best of our wardrobe.
 But not the wisest choice when on a trekking trip.
 So leave your matching scarves and mufflers for some other occasions.
 Carry maybe just one if it's actually for warmth and not for accessorizing.

 May it be your super cool leather biker jacket or you drop dead gorgeous fur coat, don't pack it.
 Firstly because it's just gonna add weight and occupy a chunky amount of space in your backpack.
 Secondly, it's totally unsuitable attire when you have to walk for hours together.
 So take clothes that are going to keep you warm and are completely comfortable.
 Plus I hardly think you'd want to sacrifice your beloved jackets to the unyielding terrains for forever.

 You'll hardly need that additional pair of flip-flops or sandal or leisure-wear.
 You'll be spending your almost entire day in your shoes.
 And even if you do need a pair then try taking a common pair among 2-3 of you.
 Funnily, this will also help you understand what it is to be in someone's